priyeshgpatel/dotfiles/README.markdown

-# Andre's dotfiles
+# Priyesh's dotfiles

-Initially copied from [Zach Holman](http://github.com/holman/dotfiles), but substantially stripped down for my particular tastes.
+Initially copied from [Zach Holman](http://github.com/holman/dotfiles) and [Andre Azzolini](http://github.com/apazzolini/dotfiles) , but substantially stripped down for my particular tastes.
 This used to also utilize oh-my-zsh, but I've found that I'd rather manage my entire configuration by myself, so this no longer requires that.

 ## Usage

-Same steps as Holman's:
+Same steps as Andre's:

 - `git clone git://github.com/apazzolini/dotfiles ~/.dotfiles`
 - `cd ~/.dotfiles`